peterpolgar/NURBS-curve-2D-demo/README.md

 # NURBS-curve-2D
-NURBS curve 2D demonstration on a webpage.
+NURBS curve 2D demonstration on a webpage: https://peterpolgar.github.io/NURBS-curve-2D/.
 Built with p5.js.
 Programmed in an iterative way.

 sketch.js contains explanatory comments to better understanding the code.